TUD-OS/M3/README.md

     $ GIT_SSH_COMMAND="ssh -l <yourname>" git submodule update hw/th

 It is assumed, that you have already installed both the 4.0.2 and 5.0.5 version of the Xtensa toolchain (into the same directory).
-Finally, you need to copy the `config.ini.sample` to `config.ini` and change it accordingly.
+Finally, you need to copy the `hw/th/config.ini.sample` to `hw/th/config.ini` and change it accordingly.

 #### gem5